 That gap has a history.

-Women's History Month exists because women were systematically excluded from the rooms where decisions were made.
+Women's History Monthexists because women were systematically excluded from the rooms where decisions were made.
 Not by accident.
 By design.
 And the kitchen table has been absorbing the consequences ever since.

 Women are 50.5 percent of the United States population.
 Yet less than 30 percent of mayors in this country are women.
 And every election cycle that passes without your voice is another cycle your community cannot sustain.

+The issue is not that you are unqualified.
 The issue is that the room was never designed for your entry.

 The Catalyst Perspective